How the Foremothers Project got started

 Rebecca Rosenfield (nee Kaplan), my maternal grandmother, was born and raised in Worcester, Massachusetts.
 Her father had a bakery in Worcester and he owned a delivery wagon and horse.
 The tragedy happened when my great grandfather died suddenly and my great grandmother lost the bakery.
 Great grandmother Julia was left with the four children and no income.
 What a hard life it must have been for Julia and consequently, for my grandmother Rebecca and her siblings.

-Rebecca met a dashing fellow a few years older named Irving Rosenfield.
+When she was in her late teens, Rebecca met a dashing fellow a few years older named Irving Rosenfield.
 They married and had two children, my mom and her older brother.
 My grandfather Irving was raised on a farm in West Medway, Massachusetts, the fourth of five children, the children of immigrants from the Pale of Settlement.
 The farmhouse lacked central heat or running water.
 Water came from a pond on the property.
 It was a hardscrabble life for the family.
 As soon as possible, Irving left for Boston, pursuing higher education at Northeastern University.
 He earned a B.S. in civil engineering.
 During WW2 Irving left Rebecca and his two young children to join the See Bees, part of the U.S. Navy, and shipped off to the South Pacific.
 After the war, Irving took the family to central Nebraska where his civilian job was to oversee the construction of earthen dams.

 Rebecca’s life story is tragic.
 Living in Nebraska, she felt isolated–completely cut off from her family and Jewish roots.
 At the tender age of 40 she died from a rare autoimmune disease called pemphigus.
 Rebecca is said to have had a vibrant spirit, and she was by all accounts, a beautiful person inside and out.
 Despite her lack of formal education, she was a writer and deep thinker.